NOTsoNOISY/notsolaser/README.md

 ## a mono line engraver text font

-**"notsolaser" is a font created in march 2018 by NOTsoNOISY GUILLAUME REYMOND for drawing text with a laser/engraver with simple straight lines** These font can be use in Inkscape with an extension or in Illustrator with a script
-These font exist also as regular computer font for your software or websites but it's not monoline (it's how it will be when it will be drawn by a laser)
+**"notsolaser" is a font created in march 2018 by NOTsoNOISY GUILLAUME REYMOND for drawing text with a laser/engraver with simple straight lines.** These font can be use in **Inkscape** with an extension or in **Illustrator** with a script.
+These font exist also as regular computer font for your software or websites, but it's not real monoline in this case (it's how it will be when it will be drawn by a laser)

 You can find all the information on our official website:
 **[www.notsonoisy.com/notsolaser](http://www.notsonoisy.com/notsolaser)**